d-morrison/IntroStatActivities/12-RG-1ofeach.Rmd

 # Inference for a Quantitative Response with Independent Samples

-## Week 12 Reading Guide: Inference for a Difference in Two Means
+## Module 12 Reading Guide: Inference for a Difference in Two Means

 ### Chapter 19 (Inference for comparing two independent means) {-}